 This partnership between industry and academia will accelerate research areas of national significance, including astrophysics, biomedicine and meteorology.
 Focusing on the needs of industry, DUG and Curtin will develop green technologies that dramatically reduce the carbon footprint of supercomputing.
-Creating and realising opportunities for education and training in high-performance computing will also be a high priority.
+Creating and realising opportunities for education and training in high priority.